 - Rhoda Roberts AO – Head of First Nations Programming, Sydney Opera House.
 A Bundjalung woman from northern NSW, Rhoda is a producer, actor and director who works as a consultant, speaker and performer in theatre, film, television and radio.
 Founder and former Artistic Director of the Festival of Dreaming.

 - Alison Murphy-Oates – Managing Director, Moogahlin Performing Arts since 2014.
 Worked in Strategy and Policy for Arts NSW with over ten years’ experience in arts administration and producing in the independent small-to-medium theatre sector.

 - Jamie-Lea Trindall – Executive Director at Outback Arts in Regional NSW as an arts and cultural leader.
 Has worked in remote communities for the past ten years with previous experience in fine arts.

 - Alison Williams – Creative Director, Yarrawarra Aboriginal Cultural Centre.
 Recognised as one of the leading contemporary Indigenous artists on the North Coast of NSW and has provided leadership as a spokesperson for the cultural heritage of Australian Indigenous persons.

-Chair: Naseema Sparks AM– Chair and Trustee of the Historic Houses Trust of New South Wales (Sydney Living Museums) as well as SLM Foundation Director.
+Chair: Naseema Sparks AM – Chair and Trustee of the Historic Houses Trust of New South Wales (Sydney Living Museums) as well as SLM Foundation Director.
 Former Managing Director of global advertising company M&C Saatchi with a wealth of philanthropic expertise.
 Serves on a number of boards including ASX-listed, private equity companies, education and arts Boards, including Biennale of Sydney.
+Back to top

 - Casey Green – Classical Music Producer at the Sydney Opera House.
 Board member for Ensemble Apex and formerly Orchestra and Operations Manager, Sydney Youth Orchestras.